morinlab/lymphopedia/papers/loveGeneticLandscapeMutations2012.md

 The 2012 study provided foundational insights into the genetic landscape of Burkitt lymphoma (BL), identifying recurrent mutations in genes such as **MYC**, **ID3**, **ARID1A**, **SMARCA4**, and **TP53**.
 Subsequent research has both validated and expanded upon these findings.
+Although this study identified some genes that are commonly mutated in BL.
+Some of its novel findings are of questionable significance in BL.

 ## Reproduced Findings
 - **ID3 Mutations**: The initial identification of **ID3** mutations in approximately one-third of BL cases